preetham018github/Statistical-Analysis-Linear-Regression/README.md

 Linear_Regression_dataset.csv: The dataset utilized in the regression analysis, containing independent features and the dependent variable.

-requirements.txt: A list of dependencies required to run the analysis.

 README.md: This file provides an overview of the project and its key components.

 ### Key Objectives